1,000+ Opportunities

 Login to your AZ Impact for Good member profile and access this powerful resource at your fingertips.
 Discover over 1,700 corporations and foundations making grants in Arizona, with easy-to-use features to supercharge your grants research.

-Based on current listing details, eligibility includes: Nonprofit organizations and individuals in Arizona seeking funding opportunities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations and individuals in Arizona seeking funding opportunities.
+Confirm the full requirements in the official notice before applying.